 It is an Opportunity to Practice Your Interviewing Skills

 How often is it appropriate to talk about yourself for an entire conversation?
 Lol.
 Well, guess where you can do it?
 At a job fair!
 Most of us enjoy talking about ourselves and duh… that’s what job fairs and interviews are all about, selling yourself.
 I think it is safe to say that most of the people you talk to aren’t interested in hiring you.
 So, use this as an opportunity to build your confidence and make yourself more comfortable answering interview questions.
 Listen to the questions they ask, write them down, and work on answers that will show your strengths.
-If you need further help preparing for your interview, grab my free Teacher Interview Cheat Sheet.
+If you need further help preparing for your interview, grab my free Virtual Interview Checklist.

 It is an Opportunity to Vet School Districts & Schools